AdobeDocs/pass.en/help/accountiq/product-concepts.md

 ## [!UICONTROL Granularity] {#granularity-def}

-In reference to time frame, the size of the period; such as one week or one month.
+In reference to time interval, the size of the period; such as one week or one month.

 ## [!UICONTROL Industry Average Index] {#industry-avg-index-def}

-A value computed for each of the Risk Indices (Accounts, Usage, Overall) across all Programmers and MVPDs during the selected time frame.
+A value computed for each of the Risk Indices (Accounts, Usage, Overall) across all Programmers and MVPDs during the selected time interval.

 ## [!UICONTROL IP] {#ip-def}